History of Sex in Cinema:

 The buxom star played the role of Caroline Meredith who was noted for her double-barrelled brassiere.
 It concealed twin guns which she fired during a striptease act in a masochist's club, on her way to racking up her 10th victim to achieve a perfect score in a sanctioned and organized murder hunt-game called "The Big Hunt."
 The idea was to engage in 10 hunts (5 as hunted, and 5 as the hunter), and the grand prize was winning ten hunts was $1 million.

-Director William Rotsler's B-movie - a grim, soap-opera-ish sexploitation film that pre-dated Luis Bunuel's Belle De Jour (1967, Fr/It.) starring Catherine Deneuve, had a similar tawdry plot.
-It was advertised as "An Adult Venture Into a Woman's Inner Most Being..."
+Director/writer William Rotsler's B-movie - a grim, soap-opera-ish sexploitation film that pre-dated Luis Bunuel's Belle De Jour (1967, Fr/It.) starring Catherine Deneuve, had a similar tawdry plot.
+It was advertised as

-As a callgirl, the self-loathing female indulged in her cravings for sex, money (in an erotic fantasy nightmare sequence, later copied by other filmmakers), and attention until her husband became one of her escort service clients for an orgy.
-The film had a tragic ending when he pursued her in a nighttime chase in Hollywood.
+As a callgirl, the self-loathing female indulged in her cravings for sex, money (in an erotic fantasy nightmare-dream sequence in which she wrapped herself with a string of bills, later copied by other filmmakers), and loving attention.

 Alfie (1966, UK)